BrandonKirklen/TA-DB_Networks/docs/dbn_out.rst

 Audit Messages
 **************

-Audit messages are an optional syslog output configured on DBN-6300 under Settings > Advanced > Audit Log.
+Audit messages are an optional syslog output configured on DBN-6300 under ``Settings > Advanced > Audit Log``.
 The purpose of these messages to to provide a record of selected transactions on the DBN unit.
 The details of these messages are described below.